 Are There Different Implementations That Could be Better?

 Some have argued that giving tax breaks for people buying autonomous cars, or cars that have higher graded safety features would work.
 Developing laws that force insurance carriers to lower rates every year the driver is accident-free.

 Instead of making small changes, make more incentivizing adaptations.
 Reward people for being safer rather than punish them for being unsafe.
 People are more likely to respond to a safe initiative if it benefits them rather than restricting them with no immediate benefit.

 Lowering speed limits that most people don’t follow anyways, distracting drivers with fatal accident memorials, and causing people to slam on their brakes, risking getting rear-ended are all considered high-risk behaviors.
 However, all avenues must be tried in attempts to solve these problems.

 Have You Been Injured in a Car Accident?

 The Reyes Browne Reilley law firm can help you recover the financial compensation that you’re owed from the insurance company.
 Don’t take the risk of losing out on your savings or even paying medical bills that weren’t your fault.
-Call the personal injury law firm with more than 25 years of experience building a 98% success rate.
+Call the Dallas personal injury lawyers with more than 30 years of experience building a 98% success rate.
 Our dedicated legal staff is here to help you.
 Call us today for your free consultation at (214) 526-7900.
 If we don’t win, you don’t pay!